 When you know more about a customer, you can learn what they respond to.
 For example, if someone is older and has been with their energy supplier a long time, they are less likely to respond to a message about switching to a smart meter than a younger customer who has been with the company for less time.

 There could be lots of reasons why this is, but what matters is that we can use this information to deliver a better experience.
 It may be best to contact the older customer by post first, so you can give them more information about how a smart meter will help them save energy.
 A younger customer could just get a text straight away.

 When people do respond to a text, the majority just say “Yes”.
 The appointment is fine, they do want a smart meter, or whatever.
 But about 20 per cent respond with something else.
 If they reply “No, I can’t do next Wednesday morning, but how about Friday” for example, then that needs a response.

-Without machine learning, you would pass those messages to a call center.
-That’s a worse experience for everyone: it’s more work for the call center and the customer doesn’t get an answer until the call center is open, which might not be until the next working day.
+Without machine learning, you would pass those messages to a call centre.
+That’s a worse experience for everyone: it’s more work for the call centre and the customer doesn’t get an answer until the call centre is open, which might not be until the next working day.

 With enough data, machine learning can understand the intent of the message and respond accordingly.
 So, “No, I can’t do next Wednesday morning, but how about Friday” gets a response that says “Would 10am on Friday be ok?” for example.

 As the machine learns more, it can respond more personally.
 If we send a message asking how an appointment went and get a reply saying, “It was great, please tell John he did a brilliant job!” then we can not only reply that we’re pleased it went well but, because we booked the appointment, we can forward the message to John – all without a person needing to make decisions.